xmengkinaxis/CPP/System Design Interview Checklist.md

 It is important for tasks like image uploading or social media posting to be asynchronous as to not hold the user waiting for background tasks to end.
 Task schedulers mediate the supply-demand balance between tasks and resources to control the workflow of the system.
 By allocating resources task schedulers can ensure that task-level and system-level goals are met in an efficient manner.
 It is widely used in systems like Cloud Computing Services, Large Distributed Systems, and Single-OS-base nodes

+### Automation: The Self-Healing System
+Automation is the engine that keeps a large system stable and cost-efficient.

+- Auto-Scaling: This is the most critical function.
+It uses Aggregated Metrics (like CPU usage across the web tier) to automatically:
+- Add new web servers when traffic spikes (scaling out).
+- Remove idle web servers when traffic drops (saving cost).
+- Automated Failovers: Tools that automatically promote a Slave DB to Master DB during a failure, or switch traffic from DC1 to DC2 during an outage.
+- Deployment & Testing: Automated tools that deploy new code and run health checks across hundreds of servers simultaneously, minimizing human error.

 ### Others
 * Domain Name System (DNS)
 * Content Delivery Network (CDN)